WebAssembly/spec/md-proto/WebAssembly.md

 | --------     | ---------                  | -------- | ------
 | `set_global` | `<$id: i32> (T) : ()`      |          | TODO

-The `set_global` instruction sets the value in the globals array at index `$id` to the value given in the operand.
+The `set_global` instruction sets the value in the global identified by index `$id` in the [Global Index Space](#global-index-space) to the value given in the operand.

 **Validation:**
- - `$id` is required to be within the bounds of the globals array.
+ - `$id` is required to be within the bounds of the Global Index Space.
  - The indexed global is required to be declared not immutable.

 #### Select